-- The corporate target for agency expenditure for 2022/23 was exceeded, in part, due the number of vacancies being carried in a number of front line services who need additional resources to maintain service delivery. - Whilst there has been an improvement when compared to 2021/22 the corporate target for days lost per full time equivalent (FTE) was not achieved by all portfolios.
+- The corporate target for agency expenditure for 2022/23 was exceeded, in part, due the number of vacancies being carried in a number of front-line services who need additional resources to maintain service delivery. - Whilst there has been an improvement when compared to 2021/22 the corporate target for days lost per full time equivalent (FTE) was not achieved by all portfolios. - The variance between the budget at outturn and the budget set was 0.9% which is higher than the 0.5% target.
+The service aims to do further work with portfolios to minimise this over the next financial year. - The actual amount of invoices paid within 32 days was 94.3% which is marginally less than the target of 95%.
+Further work will be done with portfolios to improve this over the next financial year.